Astro0re/Bioinformatics/ABO gene analysis.md

 structural make up, as well as looking at possible mutations and it's effects.

-Gene gotten form the National Center of Biotechnology Institute (NCBI)
+Gene sequence gotten from the [National Center of Biotechnology information (NCBI)](https://www.ncbi.nlm.nih.gov/)
 ## Sequence
 General information about the sequence ie location, size
 ## Gene Prediction